sturtesm/se-bootcamp-lab-exercise/README.md

 ### Configuration Help

-Our dev team is using a Mongo Client Framework, there are several points in the framework wherey queries to Mongo can happen, but it's always in a method name ***find*** within a Class that implements the ***com.mongodb.client.MongoCollection*** interface.
+Our dev team is using a Mongo Client Framework, there are several points in the framework where queries to Mongo can happen, but it's always in a method name ***find*** within a Class that implements the ***com.mongodb.client.MongoCollection*** interface.

 While you could create a rule that applies to all tiers in the application, our dev team's feedback is that you really only need to create the rule against the ***docker-data-services-v2*** Tier.